kdotio/cmsfingerprinter/README.md

 # Idea

-The idea behind this project is to fingerprint CMS as well as other software components on a website by hashing files and comparing them with hashes for specific releases.
+The idea behind this project is to fingerprint CMS as well as other software components on a website by hashing files and comparing them with hashes from specific releases.

 Depending on the website this process may be as quick as requesting a single file.

-The tool can be used for pentesting purposes to show that mere hiding of obvious version indicators, security by obscurity, is not enough to be safe.
+The tool can be used for pentesting purposes.
+Mere hiding of obvious version indicators is not enough to be safe.

 # Usage

+As of now, the user must have basic knowledge which specific CMS is used.
+There are various other tools available that do this just fine.

 ```
 go run . -target https://example.com -cms wordpress